By Eyecare NG

 Getting a comprehensive eye examination done annually or as recommended by your eye doctor is beneficial for the early detection of asymptomatic and sight-threatening eye conditions.
 There is a saying that “prevention is better than cure”.
 For many eye diseases, early detection is the best prevention.

-If you have not gone for an eye examination in the past one year, schedule for one with your eye doctor today.
-If you do not have an eye doctor, locate an eye care centre near you in the Eyecare NG Directory.
+If you have not gone for an eye examination in the past one year, schedule an appointment today.